Eleanor, West Virginia

 Eleanor is a town in Putnam County, West Virginia, United States, along the Kanawha River.
 Its population was 1,548 at the 2020 census.
+It is part of the Huntington–Ashland metropolitan area.
 The town, named for Eleanor Roosevelt, was established as a New Deal project in the 1930s like other Franklin D. Roosevelt towns around the nation (e.g. Greenbelt, Greenhills, Greendale, Hanford, or Norris).

-Eleanor is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
-As of the 2010 census, the MSA had a population of 287,702.
-New definitions from February 28, 2013 placed the population at 363,000.

 History

 Eleanor was established in 1934, when President Franklin D. Roosevelt and First Lady Eleanor visited the county and developed it as a test site for families.

+As a "sundown town", like other Franklin Roosevelt towns around the nation (such as Greenbelt, Greenhills, Greendale, Hanford, or Norris), it was for whites only.

 It was one of three resettlement communities in West Virginia, the others being Arthurdale and Tygart Valley.
 When the town was developed, the houses were built to look very similar to one another and are now referred to as old Eleanor houses.
 There are three schools in Eleanor: George Washington Elementary School, George Washington Middle School and the Putnam County Career and Technical Center.